adabi/bios611_project/README.md

-# Magnus Carlsen Games Visualizer
+# Magnus Carlsen Games Analysis

 ## Overview

 This is a preliminary analysis of set of games by world chess champion Magnus Carlsen pulled from the Lichess.org server.

 The first part of the analysis is carried out only a subset of games (a random sample of 500 games pulled from [this][arxiv] Kaggle archive of all his Lichess games).
 This small subset is meant for demonstration purposes as the source data is too large to include directly on Github.
-If you would like to generate a report for the full data, you will need to create an account on Kaggle and download the data, then place the file `carlsen_games_moves.csv` in the `source_data` folder.
+If you would like to generate a report for the full data, you will need to create an account on Kaggle and download the data, then place the file `carlsen_games_moves.csv` in the `/source_data` folder.

 ## Docker